earthrover/earth_rover_localization/earth_rover_localization/README.md

 Used nodes on the architecture
 - `heading_listener`: In charge of traducing the vehicle heading from the baseline into ROS-compliant message to use in robot localization node
+- `set_datum`: Finds the convergence value of the desired start location in `enu_origin.yaml`.
+It's necessary to set the map's origin.
 - `navsat_transform`: Takes as input the GPS data and produces an odometry message in coordinates that are consistent with the robot’s world frame.
 More info about navsat_transform_node on [Documentation](http://docs.ros.org/kinetic/api/robot_localization/html/navsat_transform_node.html).
 - `ekf_localization`: The node is an implementation of an [Extended Kalman filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter).
 It uses an omnidirectional motion model to project the state forward in time, and corrects that projected estimate using perceived sensor data.
 Detailed information on the [Documentation](http://docs.ros.org/kinetic/api/robot_localization/html/navsat_transform_node.html) page.

 ### Outputs